A list of frequently asked questions can be found below. If your question is not answered below, please contact the Contact Centre.

 · Resident parking permits are paperless and can be managed via an online account.
 Our enforcement officers will check if a vehicle has a permit by the registration number.

-· Permits are limited to vehicles that are less than 5.25m in length and 2.3m in height.
-Any vehicle beyond these sizes limits are not eligible and any vehicles found to be linked to a permit over such size is subject to refusal of permit.
+· Permits are limited to vehicles that are less than 5.25m in length and 2.3m in height and 3.5t or less.
+Vehicles beyond all of these sizes limits are not eligible and any vehicles found to be linked to a permit beyond these limits could be subject to refusal of permit.

 · Permits will only be valid in the permit zone that the eligible property is contained within and we do not issue a resident permit to park in an adjacent zone.